spdk/spdk/doc/blob.md

 struct spdk_bs_request_set;
 ~~~

-These requests sets are basically bookkeeping mechanisms to help Blobstore efficiently deal will related groups
+These requests sets are basically bookkeeping mechanisms to help Blobstore efficiently deal with related groups
 of IO.
 They are an internal construct only and are pre-allocated on a per channel basis (channels were discussed
 earlier).
 They are removed from a channel associated linked list when the set (sequence or batch) is started and
 then returned to the list when completed.